MR. BUG GOES TO TOWN

 So: while it's never as in-your-face offensive about it as Gulliver, Bug is (once again) pretty much just a comedy short that could've been made at any point during the preceding decade, but instead was made in 1941, and had money and color thrown at it until it was stretched out to around 78 minutes.
 The slight difference in quality between the two is down to a single set of interlocking facts: Bug didn't exploit a literary source as a basis for its dubious comedy; Bug at least represents itself as the frivolous nonsense it fundamentally is; and, thankfully, Bug isn't nearly as much a Disney bandwagoner.
 On the minus side, it's not ever as stylistically bizarre as Gulliver, showing no interest in the abrasive clashes in animation technique that at least made Gulliver formally interesting.
 Back on the plus side, it's not ever as stylistically bizarre as Gulliver.

 Instead, then, what we get is an odd little tale that's sort of about love in the big city during the Great Depression, except with insects.
-The central figure animating the plot (though, as it is the 1940s, you will not be surprised to learn she is not a "character" as such) is Honey Bumble, a bumblebee who lives in the "Lowlands" on a grassy field outside a garden, which has a busted fence, and thereby left open to the indifferent depredations of the giants the insects call "the Human Ones."
+The central figure animating the plot (though, as it is the 1940s, you will not be surprised to learn she is not a character as such) is Honey Bumble, a honeybee or possibly a bumblee, in any event "a bee," who lives in the "Lowlands" on a grassy field outside a garden, which has a busted fence, and has thereby been left open to the indifferent depredations of the giants the insects call "the Human Ones."
 Honey's community is one of vague poverty, but also (what we're invited to interpret as) quaint folksiness, and her father owns the Honey Shop, a hub of social activity, which Honey helps run.
 (I don't believe we're supposed to infer that he sells her, but not a lot of thought went into these names.)
 She pines for the return of Hoppity, a grasshopper, and it's not long before he makes his way back to the Lowlands, much to the chagrin of Honey's other, less-favored suitor, C. Bagley Beetle, a wealthy, older bug who owns property higher up in the grass, presumptively safe from the lit cigar butts and occasional garden hose floods that threaten to destroy the Lowland bug community entirely.

 Beetle is naturally willing to use his wealth and promises of safety as leverage to procure Honey as a wife; but when this fails against her father's willingness to let her heart take her where it wants, and against her honest love for Hoppity, Beetle's willing to play even dirtier than that, and he tasks his comic relief ("comic relief") henchbugs—Smack, a mosquito, and Swat, a fly—with getting rid of this handsome locust.
 They fail, nominally amusingly, yet Hoppity is perfectly capable of undoing himself.
 Having discovered the garden up the hill as a paradise, he gets it in his head to move the Lowlanders; unfortunately, albeit through no fault of Hoppity's own, this leads to near-disaster, and having lost his community's respect, he turns away in shame, leaving Honey with nowhere to go but to old Beetle.
 What Hoppity doesn't know, but will find out, is that the garden is still waiting, and still as idyllic as he believed—but it may not be there for long, because Beetle has hidden a letter containing its songwriter owner's royalty check, and in the absence of that revenue, this man and his wife will have to give up their house, and a skyscraper will be built on the whole lot in its stead, rendering every one of these insects homeless.